-- The Education Welfare Service must be notified of all decisions. - If the child is already known to CSSW, their allocated social worker should be notified immediately. - If the child is not known to CSSW, but the school has concerns about their welfare, the designated safeguarding lead should make a referral to CSSW.
+- The Education Welfare Service must be notified of all decisions. - If the child is already known to CSSW, their allocated social worker should be notified immediately.

+If the child is not known to CSSW, but the school has concerns about their welfare, the designated safeguarding lead should make a referral to CSSW.

-B3 Peer on peer abuse
+B3 Peer on peer (child on child) abuse